 - A second voice was ambivalent & the third voice was resistant to having a PMO involved in ‘their space.’

-- A fourth voice wanted the PMO to meet ‘all the best standards’, which were significantly out of reach for the organization at that time.
+- A fourth voice wanted the PMO to meet ‘all the best standards’.
+However, these standards were significantly out of reach for the organization at that time.

 - None of these voices was talking with one another.

-- This resulted in subtle sabotaging behaviours, and one of the stakeholders self-prophesying failure as early as the first month of engagement (and maintained throughout the consultant’s commitment).
+- This caused subtle sabotaging behaviours.
+One of the stakeholders began self-prophesying failure as early as the first month of engagement.
+This was maintained throughout the consultant’s commitment.

-- When one stakeholder began illuminating these hidden conflicts the HR role was triggered to ‘begin cleaning house’ instead of addressing the misalignment issues.
+- One stakeholder began illuminating these hidden conflicts.
+This action triggered the HR role to ‘begin cleaning house’.
+It did not address the misalignment issues.

 Knowledge